Big retailers team up on mobile payments plan

 Shoppers abroad, especially in Asia, can already wave cellphones at the check-out counter to pay for everything from groceries to gasoline.

-Now, a growing number of mobile operators, banks, technology companies and card processing networks like Visa Inc, MasterCard and America Express are vying to gain a foothold in the still-small but high-potential U.S. mobile payments market.
+Now, a growing number of mobile operators, banks, technology companies and card processing networks like Visa Inc (V.N), MasterCard (MA.N) and America Express (AXP.N) are vying to gain a foothold in the still-small but high-potential U.S. mobile payments market.

 Most mobile payments services, like those offered by Square and PayPal, sit on top of the payment networks run by Visa, MasterCard and American Express.